google-research/augmix/README.md

 Also [poetry](https://python-poetry.org/) utils are added for package management as well es utilities to run the code on a GPU computing cluster.

+Currently only the project is only tested with the cifar dataset.

+Not all recommendations and guidelines are changed everywhere (as of limited time until now) so the project is needing further refactorings to become an optimal example.

 The original Readme starts below: